tmorikuicr/spresso/README.md

 ### STEP 6: Generate gene expression tables consisting of two GOs and run stocahstic-SOM clustering
+To increase success rate, this step enables us to test the reconstruction by combinations of all pairs of GOs.
+In the following example,
-***generate_comb_pair_exprs.r*** generates gene expression tables based on combinations of two GOs including GO:0060412.
+***generate_comb_pair_exprs.r*** generates gene expression tables based on combinations of pairs of GO:0060412 and each of the other 6,777 GOs.
+`-t` and `-i` specify the input score tables generated in **STEP 5** and input directory including all gene expression profiles, respectively. `-g` and `-k` specify a base GO for the combinations of all pairs and the number of GOs to be combined with the base GO, respectively.
+The GO combinations can be changed by specifying another GO as a base in `-g` option instead of GO0060412.
+The resulting expression profiles are generated in an output directory specified by `-o` option.
 After running ***run_som.sh*** and ***run_compScore.sh***, the user will get ***score_table_go_comb2.txt***.
-The GO combinations can be changed by specifying other GO as a base in `-g` option.
 ```
 ### 2 GOs combinations including GO:0060412 ###
 $ Rscript generate_comb_pair_exprs.r --help